MargaretOrton/AzureDevOpsWebApi/README.md

 # AzureDevOpsWebApi
-Example of how to programmatically move/copy work items in Azure DevOps
+Example of how to programmatically copy work items in Azure DevOps.
+Relations are preserved.
+Images in descriptions are preserved